wattlebirdaz/bashcms2_contents/posts/20200406_bashtechniques/main.md

 Introducing shell scripts that I found useful.

-## set -euxo pipefail
+## set -euxvo pipefail

-When writing complicated bash scripts with lots of seds and awks connected with pipes, having `set -euxo pipefail` at the top might alleviate the pain of debugging.
+When writing complicated bash scripts with lots of seds and awks connected with pipes, having `set -euxvo pipefail` at the top might alleviate the pain of debugging.

 Here I'll explain the meaning of the options.